Climate Action Minute, Januaary 27, 2008

 What is a Quaker Carbon Tax Group?

-A Carbon Tax Group is about 5-10 Friends who gather periodically each year to decide how to redirect personal money that has unfortunately been extracted carbon.
+A Carbon Tax Group is about 5-10 Friends who gather periodically each year to decide how to redirect personal money.
 Together the group decides on a program they are attracted to that does good justice work around restoring the environment.
 The pooled money is a message of how this Quaker group is helping mitigate climate change.
 On our own we:

 1. Assess our energy footprint and decide what actions ( monthly/quarterly/yearly) you want to tax (calculate the $$ off set of car travel or eating food transported from far)